amerlin/SPUserProfileClient/README.md

 # SPUserProfileClient

-A simple Javascript Sharepoint User Profile REST api client
+A simple demo to get the userprofile of a sharepoint user